collective/robotsuite/README.rst

 This should allow us to run robot test with test isolation and complex test setups (like Plone).

-Currently, only single file test suites have been tested. *RobotTestSuite* splits the test suite into separate unittest test cases so that robot will be run once for every test in the suite.
+*RobotTestSuite* splits the test suite into separate unittest test cases so that robot will be run once for every test in the suite.

 If this works for you, please contribute at: http://github.com/datakurre/robotsuite/